Valentinolucas/LucasFantini/README.md

 ## Future Work
 Some ideas to improve the application...

+* Create much more unit test cases to catch bugs and errors.

-* Calculate the average for the discography of an artist  N random tracks from the recordings and appling inferential statistics.
-We can say that the number of words in N random songs follows a Normal distribution so its posible to calculate the average for the discography within a confidence interval.
+* Calculate the average for the discography of an artist, using N random tracks from the recordings and appling inferential statistics.
+We can say that the number of words in N random songs follows a normal distribution so that it is possible to calculate the average for the discography within a confidence interval.

-* Implement a database to store the results from a given search so the app can search first in the database for the result and if the result is not there go ahead and made the request to the API.
+* Implement a database to store the results from a given search so the app can search first in the database for the result and if the result is not there, go ahead and make the request to the API.
 This will make the app faster and release the public API's from unncesesary requests.

 * Create some interactive data visualization using bokeh!

+* Create an attractive front-end and user experience (this was not my main focus as you can see!) using Bootstrap and maybe Sass for easy css styling?

+* Test the flask application using pytest.

+* Implement more functionality (one that can be added with the existing code is render the lyrics from the songs)